ruampimentel/starter-academic/content/post/descriptives_r/index.md

 Here are the functions I often use to describe and summarize my data.

-PS: After putting this together, I decided to google about it to see what other's have been using, and found [Adam's post](https://dabblingwithdata.wordpress.com/2018/01/02/my-favourite-r-package-for-summarising-data/) explaining the same functions.
+PS: After putting this together, I decided to google about it to see what other's have been using, and found [Adam Medcalf's post](https://dabblingwithdata.wordpress.com/2018/01/02/my-favourite-r-package-for-summarising-data/) explaining the same functions.
 So if you want to learn how to use them, I would recommend you to check [Adam's post](https://dabblingwithdata.wordpress.com/2018/01/02/my-favourite-r-package-for-summarising-data/).

 I have here as easy access for myself.
 As I find more functions, I will keep updating this post.